drddas-kolkata/GA-Optimized-ARIMA-ETS-ELM/README.md

 # GA-Optimized-ARIMA-ETS-ELM
 # GA-Optimized Hybrid ARIMA-ETS-ELM Model
-This repository contains all the R scripts required to reproduce the experimental framework, loading libraries, loading data, hyper-parameter tuning, final model development, forecasting using final optimized moddel, and evaluation.
-The repository does not contain the raw dengue data file obtained from [1].
-Instead, the analysis uses a cleaned and cumulative processed vector directly embedded in the code to ensure full reproducibility of the results submitted with the manuscript.
+This repository contains all the R scripts required to reproduce the experimental framework, including library loading, data loading, hyperparameter tuning, final model development, forecasting using the optimized model, and performance evaluation.
+The repository does not include the raw dengue data file obtained from [1].
+Instead, the analysis uses a cleaned and cumulatively processed data vector directly embedded in the code to ensure full reproducibility of the results submitted with the manuscript.

 # Repository Structure: